Nourish a Healthy Child & a Healthy Weight

 But it doesn’t end with food, as you may think.
 There is SO much more.

-You need a consistent feeding strategy for your family.
+You need a consistent and diplomatic feeding strategy for your family.
 And, if you get off track (which you will…) you have to know how to get back on track.

 There’s a lot more to raising a healthy child with a healthy weight–even sleep, physical activity and teaching about nutrition all play a role.